AryanBhardwaj789/Ravenous-React/README.md

 - Enter a location (e.g., "Toronto").
 - Choose how you want to sort the results (Best Match, Highest Rated, or Most Reviewed)
 - Click "Let's Go" to see the list of businesses.

-## Deployment

-The project is deployed on Vercel and can be accessed via this link.